 - System components and applications.

-Logging and Monitoring provide an ideal solution if you want a single, easy-to-configure, powerful cloud-based observability solution.
+Logging and Monitoring provide a single, easy-to-configure, powerful cloud-based observability solution.
 We highly recommend Logging and Monitoring when running workloads only on Anthos clusters on bare metal, or workloads on GKE and Anthos clusters on bare metal.
 For applications with components running on Anthos clusters on bare metal and traditional on-premises infrastructure, you might consider other solutions for an end-to-end view of those applications.

 For more information about Logging, see the Cloud Logging documentation.